-For the nine-month period ended December 31, 2008, capital expenditures totalled approximately US\$135,000, for rail car unloading containment, a wood grinder and yard stabilization.
+For the year ended December 31, 2009, capital expenditures totalled approximately US\$385,000 for a new timber sizer.

 Goshen, Virginia

 Located in Goshen, Virginia, USA, and operating on approximately 27 acres of land, the plant specializes in the production and treating of railway ties and timbers.
 The facility includes five pressure treating cylinders for oil-borne preservatives, giving a combined annual treating capacity of approximately 145,000 cubic meters.
 The plant also includes a crosstie and switch tie mill capable of processing 1 million ties annually, a prefabrication department which can produce flange, crossing and bridge timbers, a maintenance and machine shop facility and offices for production and wood procurement personnel.